Why It Exists

 - Service mesh with dynamic service discovery

-- Complex traffic routing requiring programmatic control
+- Complex traffic routing that needs programmatic control

 - GraphQL-specific gateway features